Originally published July 2004

 Also important are conflict analysis, reality testing, costing, and trust building.
 If people are helped to analyze the nature of their conflict with a skilled mediator or facilitator, they may come to understand that the problem is not just the evil enemy, but is rather the social system that they are both caught up in and contributing to.
 They can then develop new approaches for transforming or modifying that social system to get out of the entrenched conflict.

 Guy named this kind of framing after Yassir Arafat, former leader of the Palestinians, as he vowed to "push Israel into the sea."
-Not only is that mindset still prevalent among Palestinians, so too is it common among Israelis (thinking of Palestinians, of course, not themselves, and not literally thinking of killing them, but keeping them walled off and safely "away.") as they see no option for peace with the other side.
+Not only is that mindset still prevalent among Palestinians, so too is it common among many other people involved in intractable conflicts--in Israel, in Africa, in the United States--essentially everywhere!

 --Heidi Burgess, June, 2017.